37+ Google SERP Features: A Complete Guide

 Overview

 A couple of years ago, Google and X (ex-Twitter) announced a partnership.
-Since then, the search engine began indexing every tweet and show them in the search results.
-You can see the featured block with the most recent messages displayed both for brand and personal queries.
-If a company or a well-known person actively posts tweets, this special element may appear among other organic results.
+Since then, the search engine began indexing tweets and showing them in search results.
+You can see the featured block with the most recent messages displayed for almost any type of query.

 Example